Ali-Mikael/Pen-testing/h1-CyberKillChain.md

 - Install two arbitrary daemons and scan again

-I didn't install anything, I simply used `busybox` to setup a simple web server and started the `SSH server`
+Everything you need is already installed, so I simply spin up a web server using `busybox` and the `SSH server` using `systemctl`

 ```bash
 $ busybox httpd -p 80